 In deciding whom to choose as your references, take the following steps:

 Consider who knows you and your abilities best.
 The better someone knows you, the more thoroughly and convincingly they can speak about your abilities and academic performance to date.
+Perhaps you’ve connected with a great mentor during a high school medical internship, or have a teacher who can speak to your abilities.
 Draw up a list of potential references for each of the three required categories, and ask yourself questions such as:

 • How well does this mentor know me?